 At Session #2, participants appreciated the non-threatening atmosphere, the Q&A format; and the low-pressure intimate conversations.
-Most importantly, was the opportunity for face to face interaction with councilors (and mayor) in an informal setting.
+Most importantly, was the opportunity for face to face interaction with Councillors in an informal setting.
 This allowed participants to feel more comfortable engaging with elected officials; to see them as "real" people who were friendly and passionate about their work and had a high commitment to the city of Nanaimo.
-One resident commented that they had never before met a councillor in person.
+One resident had never before met a Councillor in person.
 Those persons who acted as table facilitators also felt that it was a "really meaningful event" and a "well worthwhile exercise" that they were happy to be a part of.

 At Session #3, participants appreciated the short presentations made by the panelists; hearing diverse points of view and range of insights; and the sense of shared purpose and compassion shown by all attendees.
 For future pilot program community engagement events, respondents stated that it was a good model and they were pleased with the process particularly the panel presentations although they would have liked to have seen more attendees who were living the homeless experience.
-Those completing the evaluation appreciated the attendance by members of City Council, noting that "it's powerful to have City Government present at meetings dealing with important community issues" and (is this one related to Council?)
-"I was empowered to know that I was not alone in how I feel about people on the streets."
+Those completing the evaluation appreciated the attendance by members of City Council, noting that "it's powerful to have City Government present at meetings dealing with important community issues" and "I was empowered to know that I was not alone in how I feel about people on the streets."

 In all the sessions, the majority of those who completed the evaluation form went away feeling that they had influence in identifying which topics were important to them; that their participation was welcome and respected; and that the experience itself was of value.
-Given that the third event occurred on a summer Saturday their satisfaction is note-worthy.